beeldengeluid/hackalod_2025/README.md

 Some SPARQL queries for public Muziekweb data are added in `/queries`.
 These can be useful for the Musiant/LODster application idea.

+TODO:
+- Give app access to the internal muziekweb dataset (needed to find embed URLs).
+    - Prepare grlc queries for REST API access and link to the search API.
+    - Provide authenticated access for the app.